JeanCarletta/HeatHack-Sessions/_sources/working-with-data/basics.md

 Each wave is one time when the heating comes on and goes off in the room.

 We can't tell when the heating comes on from the plot.
-In a room that isn't too draughty and has a well-maintained system with modern pipework and "finned" radiators, the air temperature will usually start to rise fairly quickly.
-Old-fashioned column radiators are slower, as is fat pipework and anything where the pump is the wrong size.
+In a room that isn't too draughty and has a well-designed and maintained system with modern pipework and "finned" radiators, the air temperature should start to rise fairly quickly.
+Old-fashioned column radiators are slower, as is fat pipework and any system where the pump is the wrong size.

 <!-- :TODO: write the sequence.